-Adapalene (also known under the brand name Differin) and Tretinoin (also known as retinoic acid) both fight acne, but Tretinoin also treats premature skin aging.
+Adapalene (also known under the brand name Differin) and Tretinoin (what is Tretinoin?) also known as retinoic acid) both fight acne, but Tretinoin also treats premature skin aging.
 Use adapalene if acne is your main problem and you want to experience less irritation.
 But if you want to improve your skin’s tone, texture, and appearance, go with Tretinoin.

-Night Shift is a dermatologist-formulated Tretinoin serum tailored to your skin type by doctors online.
+Night Shift is a dermatologist-formulated Tretinoin prescription online.
+This unique serum is tailored to your skin type by doctors online.
 To ease the irritation that comes with starting a Tretinoin treatment, your doctor may start you at a lower strength.
 As your skin gets used to it, you’ll ramp up to the concentration that’s ideal for your skin.

 The primary difference between adapalene and Tretinoin is that adapalene has mostly been studied for treating acne, while Tretinoin has also been proved through multiple studies to prevent and improve premature skin aging.

 You will get an effective acne treatment with both adapalene and Tretinoin but will probably see faster improvement with Tretinoin.
 Everyone’s skin is different, so you might see different results.
 Keep listening to your skin, and talk to your derm about any concerns.

 In clinical trials comparing adapalene vsand Tretinoin, both ingredients have been equally effective at fighting acne.
 Patients find adapalene gel less irritating, but one study found more rapid acne improvement with Tretinoin gel.